top of page

 About Me

-Dr. Florencio U. Aranda III (Él/He/Him), a frontera native of Presidio, Texas & Ojinaga, Chihuahua, México, has dedicated his life to leadership, advocacy, and research.
+Dr. Florencio U. Aranda III (Él/He/Him), a frontera native of Presidio, Texas & Ojinaga, Chihuahua, México, has dedicated his life to service, leadership, advocacy, and research.
+He serves as Vice President for Community and Global Impact at Adams State University in Alamosa, Colorado.

 At Texas Tech University (TTU), Dr. Aranda III received a Bachelor of Arts degree in Spanish, with a minor in Political Science in May 2007.
 He also earned a Master of Arts degree in Romance Languages in Spanish & Portuguese in May 2010.
 During his Master’s studies, Aranda studied and taught abroad in Seville, Spain, as a Graduate Instructor of Spanish.